breakside/JSKit/Documentation/Code/UIKit/WebAppOrganization.md

 - `www` contains boostrap html code
 - `conf` constains an `nginx` config file
 - `Dockerfile` defines how to package the app
-- `LICENSE` contains the license for your code
+- `LICENSE.txt` contains the license for your code

 Info File
 ---------